Physicist91/systems-identification/capstone_report.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 Kevin Siswandi
 May 2020

 ## I. Definition

 ### Project Overview

-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_
+In the biosciences, [dynamic modeling](https://en.wikipedia.org/wiki/Dynamical_system) plays a very important role for understanding and predicting the behaviour of biochemical systems, with wide-ranging applications from bioengineering to precision medicine.
+For instance, understanding how a certain inhibitor affects the enzyme function is useful not just for improving titer, yield, and rate (TRY) in bioengineering, but also for designing personalized drugs.
+Traditionally, dynamic modeling of biochemical systems is done by painstakingly constructing a set of equations that characterises the system dynamics, which takes a long time to develop and does not scale with increasing amounts of data.
+To overcome these challenges, I implement a data-driven method based on machine learning that allows faster development of predictive dynamics and improves in performance when more data are available.
+I am fascinated by the opportunities created by the abundance of data and computing power in bioinformatics and would love to contribute to shaping the future of bioscience with machine learning, one step at a time.

+To generate time-series data for training and testing the model, I will simulate time-series concentrations from the [glycolytic oscillations in yeast cells](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1300712/).
+This is done by solving the system of equations using a numerical integrator from the open-source `scipy` library.

 ### Problem Statement

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_
+The goal is to create a machine learning approach that can fully characterize how a biochemical system evolves with time.
+The tasks involved are:
+1. Generate time-series data by simulating ATP and Glucose concentrations
+2. Build a multistep neural network using TensorFlow that can simulate dynamics after learning from time-series data
+3. Train the multistep neural network on the data from yeast glycolysis
+4. Evaluate the performance of the method on three regimes of different biological behaviour

+The final product is expected to be useful for predicting the dynamics of a complex biochemical system given various initial conditions, which has relevant use cases for bioengineering and precision medicine.

+For more details of the potential commercial applications:
+- Chubukov, V., Mukhopadhyay, A., Petzold, C. J., Keasling, J. D. & Martn, H. G. Synthetic and systems biology for microbial production of commodity chemicals.
+NPJ Syst.
+Biol.
+Appl.
+2, 16009 (2016).
+- Chen, R. & Snyder, M. Promise of personalized omics to precision medicine.
+Wiley Interdiscip.
+Rev.: Syst.
+Biol.
+Med.
+5, 73–82 (2013).

 ### Metrics

-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+Because we are dealing with continuous values, the natural metric to use is the root mean squared error (RMSE), which is the L2 norm of the discrepancy between predicted and true dynamics.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
  The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_
 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_
 - _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_